Simon-Cheek/startup/conflictTest.md

-This was a test, now its a merge conflict!
-Wow!
+This merge conflict has been resolved!